rastisoft/ParametersList/README.md

 Color = {red = 0.5; green = 1.0; blue = 0.0;}
 ```

-To make ParametersList files parsing easier and faster, some few rules should be followed.
+To make parsing of ParametersList file easier and faster, some few rules should be followed.

  * Parameter and its vale are separated by '=' .
  * Semicolon ';' should be used at the end of a statement.